 Gain on Sale of Leased Equipment.
-During the three months ended March 31, 2014, we sold two engines and other related equipment generating a net gain of \$0.3 million.
-During the three months ended March 31, 2013, we sold seven engines and other related equipment generating a net gain of \$0.7 million.
+During the three months ended March 31, 2015, we sold one engine and sold other related equipment generating a net gain of \$0.7 million.
+During the three months ended March 31, 2014, we sold two engines and other related equipment generating a net gain of \$0.2 million.

 Other Revenue.
-Our other revenue consists primarily of management fee income, lease administration fees as well as net spare parts sales and third party consignment commissions earned by our WASI subsidiary.
-Other revenue increased to \$1.8 million from \$0.9 million for the comparable period in 2013 primarily due to an increase in fees earned related to engines managed on behalf of third parties which increased in number from the year ago period and revenue resulting from commissions on third party spare parts sales.
+Our other revenue consists primarily of management fee income, lease administration fees and third party consignment commissions earned by Willis Aero.
+Other revenue decreased to \$0.8 million from \$1.8 million for the comparable period in 2014 primarily due to a decrease in fees earned related to engines managed on behalf of third parties and lower revenue resulting from commissions on third party spare parts sales.

 Depreciation and Amortization Expense.
-Depreciation and amortization expense increased 15.4% to \$15.7 million for the three months ended March 31, 2014 from \$13.6 million in the comparable period in 2013, due to growth in the lease portfolio and changes in estimates of useful lives and residual values on certain older engine types that occurred in 2013 but did not affect the first quarter of 2013.
-As of July 1, 2013, we adjusted the depreciation for certain older engine types.
+Depreciation and amortization expense increased 12.7% to \$17.7 million for the three months ended March 31, 2015 from \$15.7 million in the comparable period in 2014, due to changes in estimates of useful lives and residual values on certain older engine types.
+As of July 1, 2014, we adjusted the depreciation for certain older engine types.
 It is our policy to review estimates regularly to reflect the cost of equipment over the useful life of these engines.
-The 2013 change in depreciation estimate resulted in a \$2.1 million increase in depreciation for the three months ended March 31, 2014.
-The net effect of the 2013 change in depreciation estimate is a reduction in net income of \$1.4 million or \$0.17 in diluted earnings per share for the three months ended March 31, 2014 over what net income would have otherwise been had the change in depreciation estimate not been made.
+The 2015 change in depreciation estimate resulted in a \$1.5 million increase in depreciation for the three months ended March 31, 2015.
+The net effect of the 2014 change in depreciation estimate is a reduction in net income of \$0.8 million or \$0.10 in diluted earnings per share for the three months ended March 31, 2015 over what net income would have otherwise been had the change in depreciation estimate not been made.